tjestice09/Budget_Brain/README.md

 ## Project Structure Update
 - Modular backend logic: Main chat/budget logic moved to utils/reply_logic.py
 - Automated tests: All core logic is now tested in tests/test_reply_logic.py
+- Currently Migrating from UI to Streamlit UI
 ## Setup
 1. **Clone the repo:**
 - Copy this into your terminal: